John Kerr (governor-general): 1975 crisis

-The dismissal
+Dismissal

 Kerr had another meeting with Fraser (with Whitlam's approval) on 6 November.
 At this meeting Fraser increased the pressure on Kerr, advising him that the Opposition would not back down and would not accept any compromise, warning him that, if he did not take action against Whitlam, then the Opposition would begin to make direct public criticism of him for having "failed in his duty".
 Fraser urged Kerr to bring about an election before the end of 1975.
 The provisions of the Electoral Act meant that the last date on which a 1975 election could be announced was 11 November.

 On 9 November, Kerr consulted the Chief Justice of the High Court of Australia, Sir Garfield Barwick.
 Kerr asked Barwick to advise him on whether he had the constitutional power to dismiss Whitlam, and Barwick advised him, in writing, that he did.
 He also advised him that at least one other High Court justice, Sir Anthony Mason, concurred in this view.

 Kerr appears to have made up his mind on 9 November to dismiss Whitlam.
 He felt it necessary not to disclose this intention to Whitlam and his ministers because of his fear that Whitlam would advise the Queen to exercise her constitutional power to terminate Kerr's commission as Governor-General.
 In so doing, Kerr was aware of the precedent set by Sir Philip Game, the Governor of New South Wales, who had dismissed Jack Lang's government in 1932.
 Game had warned Lang in advance that if he, Lang, did not withdraw certain regulations, then he, Game, would dismiss him.
 This allowed Lang to seek Game's dismissal if he dared, which he did not.

 On the morning of Tuesday, 11 November, Whitlam phoned Kerr and arranged to see him at 12:45 pm after the Remembrance Day ceremonies.
 Kerr also arranged for Fraser to come "a quarter of an hour later.
 Mr Fraser was not told why I wanted him to come."
 Fraser later claimed that Kerr telephoned him and asked him whether, if he were commissioned as Prime Minister, he would: